twoporeguys/librpc/docs/source/building.rst

         ]
     }

-We use some VS Code trickery here to enable this task to continue to run while still flagging the debug task that it is finished (look at the ``problemMatcher`` entry).
+We use some VS Code trickery here to allow this task to continue to run by flagging the debug task that it is "finished" (look at the ``problemMatcher`` entry).
 Now when you run this debug task it should auto-build and launch the ``rpcd`` service and attach the debugger properly.
 Have fun!